 Friction holds the two blocks of earth together as geological stresses push the two sides of a fault into each other.
 As pressure mounts and the stress builds up, the rocks slip and, all at once, release that built-up energy.5

-When a slip occurs, the entire fault plane does not all slip at once.
+When a slip occurs, the fault plane does not all slip simultaneously.
 The rupture starts at a specific point along the fault, the hypocenter, and spreads outwards.
 The point on the surface of the earth directly above the hypocenter is what we refer to as the epicenter.

-Following a slip, waves of built-up energy travel through the surrounding earth in the form of seismic waves.
+Following a slip, waves of built-up energy travel through the surrounding earth as seismic waves.
 These waves move outwards from the hypocenter and shake the earth, ultimately reaching the surface and shaking the ground along with anything on it.6

 It is hard to capture this kind of ground shaking on camera, but this video from USGS of an earthquake in Eureka, CA gives you an idea of how much the ground can move, even in a relatively minor quake: